Automated Red Light Camera Enforcement

 Who reviews the photographs before motorists are ticketed?

 Trained officers review every picture to verify information and ensure that the vehicle is in violation.
-Tickets are mailed to vehicle owners only in cases where it is clear that the vehicle ran the red light.
+Penalty orders are mailed to vehicle owners only in cases where it is clear that the vehicle ran the red light.

-Who receives a ticket for running a red light detected by a camera system?
+Who receives a penalty order for running a red light detected by a camera system?

-The registered license plate holder receives the ticket, regardless of who was driving the vehicle.
+The registered license plate holder receives the penalty, regardless of who was driving the vehicle.

 What is the penalty for running a red light based on evidence obtained by a camera system?